osc-delft/osc-delft.github.io/initiatives.md

 Open (source) hardware means releasing publicly the source of how hardware is designed so that anyone can study, improve and distribute the technology.
 By doing so, everyone: engineers, developers, end-users and other stakeholders, are free to improve and decide how the projects evolve on the basis of innovative ideas, excellent work and, intensive peer review for and quality assurance.

-## What does Delft Open Hardware members do?
+## What do Delft Open Hardware members do?
 - Design and develop open hardware projects together, through sharing our ideas in meetups and our Telegram group.
   - See some of our [running hardware projects](https://delftopenhardware.nl/projects/)
 - Organise training and events to raise awareness around open hardware